Finitely presented simple groups and measure equivalence: Cohomology of subcomplexes of the Davis chamber

-\begin{rem} If $\s$ is the simplex in $\D$ corresponding to the parabolic subgroup $W_J$, $D \cap \s$ is the geometric realization of the flag complex of finite parabolic subgroups containing $W_J$.
-Thus, every cube of maximal dimension in this geometric realization has the barycenter of $\s$ as a vertex.
-The intersections of these cubes are cubes of lower dimensions.
-Thus, if $D \cap \s$ is non-empty, Lemma \ref{observation} implies that $D \cap \s$ is contractible (in particular this shows again that $D$ is contractible).
+\begin{rem} If $\s$ is the simplex in $\D$ corresponding to the parabolic subgroup $W_J$, then $D \cap \s$ is the geometric realization of the flag complex of finite parabolic subgroups containing $W_J$.
+Hence, if $D \cap \s$ is non-empty, then $D \cap \s$ is a cone with apex the barycenter of $\s$ and thus $D \cap \s$ is contractible.
 Notice that $D \cap \s$ is non-empty if and only if $W_J$ is finite. \end{rem}